Database Mocking and Seeding for Ephemeral Environments

 • mockResolvedValue: Returns a deterministic dataset without hitting a physical database.

-• This pattern eliminates network overhead during fast unit test execution.
+• This pattern eliminates network overhead during fast unit test execution and runs without a running database process.

 4. Data Sanitization & Parity Enforcement

 Apply deterministic hashing and format-preserving encryption to synthetic datasets.
 Maintain strict referential integrity across foreign key relationships.
-Enforce schema version alignment using migration tools like Flyway, Liquibase, or Prisma.
+Enforce schema version alignment using migration tools like Flyway, Liquibase, or Prisma Migrate.
 Implement automated drift detection to flag deviations between ephemeral and production schemas before promotion.

 5. Performance & Cost Trade-offs

 Balance initialization latency against test fidelity.
-In-memory databases reduce boot time but sacrifice query planner accuracy.
+In-memory databases such as SQLite reduce boot time but sacrifice query planner accuracy and PostgreSQL-specific features.
 Lightweight relational containers offer higher parity but increase I/O overhead.
 Implement connection pooling limits and automated teardown policies to control cloud spend.

 Common Failures & Mitigations